ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/development/widgets.md

 PHP widgets are installed when add-on is installed or updated.

 ## HTML Widgets
-HTML widgets are utilizing ExpressionEngine template engine, so can contain any template tags and need to return HTML that will be displayed inside the widget.
+HTML widgets utilize the ExpressionEngine template engine.
+Therefore, they can contain any template tags and need to return HTML that will be displayed inside the widget.

 HTML widgets are *required* to have this tag as first line:
 `{widget title="Widget Title"}`